amirhosseinghdv/PPE-Noncompliance-Evaluation/README.md

 ## 1. Notes

-    This is the implementation of "Combining computer vision with fuzzy logic for real-time detection of personal protective equipment non-compliance"
+    This is the implementation of "Combining computer vision with fuzzy logic for real-time detection of personal protective equipment non-use"
     The repo is still under development.
 Comprehensive system details and its evaluation will be provided as soon as the article is published.

 ## 2. Environment